 The ShipperHQ Magento extension comes with the comprehensive ShipperHQ Logger.
-This article details how to configure the logger and use it to fine valuable information about shipping rate quotes from ShipperHQ.
+This article details how to configure the logger and use it to find valuable information about shipping rate quotes from ShipperHQ.

 In Magento 2, you can extract the transaction ID by using the ShipperHQ Logger.